networknight/SportHighSchool/README.md

 ## Usage

 Until the final release of the software, its use and redevelopment will be free under the latest license of the repository.
+The Database files will be located in Folder name Resources.
+If the new realses of database will be exists that will be notice.

 ## Project Team